 - Checking in for your surgery or procedure: We have redesigned our registration process to reduce contact.
-Enter the hospital through the east entrance and a member from our concierge team will be there to help you.
+Enter the hospital through the main entrance and a member from our concierge team will be there to help you.

 - Testing or screening prior to an office visit: Clinic staff will guide you through temperature and wellness checks prior to your appointment with your physician or health care provider.

 - Checking in for an office visit: If you are coming to one of our medical office buildings, you may remain in your car and complete most of the registration over the phone.
 Then, a member of your care team will provide instructions for you to safely enter the facility.

 - Payment: We’ll encourage electronic payment when possible.
 You may also have the ability to do an e-check in to fill out paperwork and pay for your visit on your smartphone or computer as soon as your appointment is scheduled to reduce time inside the office.